How to Avoid Getting College Essays Flagged by AI Essay Detectors

 Myth: "If I use any AI at all, I'll get rejected."

-Reality: Brainstorming or outline feedback is fine in many schools; undisclosed ghostwriting isn't.
-If you use help, know your college's policy and own your voice in the final draft.
+Reality: Brainstorming or outline feedback is fine at many schools; undisclosed ghostwriting isn't.
+Know your college's policy and own your voice in the final draft.

 Myth: "Detectors are perfect; if I'm flagged, I'm doomed."

 Reality: Detectors are signals, not verdicts.
 They're better at spotting patterns than intent.
-Your job is to reduce those patterns so the people reading can recognize you.
+Your job is to reduce those patterns so readers recognize you.

 Myth: "Big words impress."